mirage-project/mirage/docs/source/tutorials/rms-norm.rst

 Introduction
 ============

 This tutorial demonstates how to superoptimize RMSNorm (https://arxiv.org/pdf/1910.07467) following by a linear layer.
 Instead of launching separate kernels for these two layers, Mirage is able to automatically generate a customized kernel that fuses the computation of RMSNorm and the following matrix multiplication.
-The uGraph of the customized kernel is shown as follows.

 .. code-block:: Python